 In a federal court where patent infringement is litigated, the alleged infringer would have to litigate multiple issues such as validity and noninfringement at the same time.
 The IPR allows the alleged infringer to focus their resources on first attacking the validity of the challenged patent claims before having to spend the time and money on arguing noninfringement.

 In my opinion, the IPR is a preferred venue to challenge the validity of the patent.
 One reason is that the IPR allows the alleged infringer to argue for the “broad reasonable interpretation” of the terms of the patent claims.
 With the broadest reasonable interpretation (BRI), the claims are read broadly, and thus the prior art references are more likely to invalidate the patent claims based on a lack of novelty and obviousness.

 If the challenged patent claims survive the IPR, then the alleged infringer can argue for the “ordinary meaning” of the challenged patent claims during litigation in federal court.
-The ordinary meaning of a claim term is a narrower than the broadest reasonable interpretation, and thus, the alleged infringer would be less likely to infringe the patent claims.
+The ordinary meaning of a claim term is narrower than the broadest reasonable interpretation, and thus, the alleged infringer would be less likely to infringe the patent claims.
 The alleged infringer can have claim construction beneficially construed in their favor in both stages of the litigation by taking advantage of the IPR.

 All challenged patent claims must be instituted in IPR, no partial institution

 In SAS, the issue before the Supreme Court was whether the PTAB could institute an IPR on some but not all of the claims identified in the petition for IPR by the petitioner.
 Before SAS, PTAB would be able to pick and choose which claims would be considered in the IPR under the power of a USPTO regulation “partial institution.”
 In SAS, the Supreme Court held that the PTAB did not have the power of “partial institution.”
 The USPTO has already issued its Guidance on the impact of SAS on AIA trial proceedings.